unknown07ps/distkv/README.md

 # Madonna

 A production-grade distributed key-value store built from scratch in Go.
-No external consensus libraries — every component is hand-rolled to demonstrate the internals of a real distributed system.
+No external consensus libraries: every component is hand-rolled to demonstrate the internals of a real distributed system.

 ## What's Inside